The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Introduction

-By nature, analytic approximation methods suffer two important drawbacks when the parameters or strike price go beyond the \textit{comfort zone} of the concerned method: non-negligible price error from the true value and the occurrence of arbitrage opportunity.
+By nature, analytic approximation methods suffer two important drawbacks when some parameters or strike price go beyond the \textit{comfort zones} of the concerned methods: non-negligible price error from the true value and the occurrence of arbitrage opportunity.
 Nevertheless, these methods are still attractive to practitioners because they are fast and robust.
-Practitioners need to compute the prices and Greeks of thousands of European options (or swaptions) frequently during trading hours.
+Note that practitioners need to compute the prices and Greeks of thousands of European options (or swaptions) frequently during trading hours.
 The calibration of the model parameters to the observed volatility smile also requires fast option evaluation because the parameters must be found using iterative methods.
-The numerical methods mentioned above are computationally intensive and slow to use for those purposes.
+The numerical methods mentioned above are computationally intensive and not fast enough to use for those purposes.

-Fortunately, the errors in analytic approximations are not a significant issue for those who primarily use the SABR model to price and manage the risk of European options.
+Fortunately, the errors in analytic approximations are not a significant issue for those who use the SABR model primarily to price and manage the risk of European options.
 Specifically, the model parameters should first be calibrated to the market prices of the options at several liquid strike prices near the money.
 Then, the calibrated model is used to price the options at other strike prices.
-In this sense, the SABR model serves as a tool to \textit{interpolate} (or \textit{extrapolate}) the volatility smile, meaning that the true option value of the model is less critical.
+In this sense, the SABR model serves as a tool to \textit{interpolate} (as well as \textit{extrapolate}) the volatility smile, meaning that the accuracy of the price formula is less a concern.